mendix/docs/content/en/docs/appstore/modules/oidc.md

 For readers with more knowledge of the OAuth and OIDC protocol.

 * Uses the Authorization Code Grant flow to sign the end-user in via the browser.
-* Uses the 'nonce' parameter to defend against replay attacks.
+* Uses the `nonce` parameter to defend against replay attacks.
 * Validates ID-token signatures.
 * Uses the Proof Key for Code Exchange (PKCE – pronounced “pixie") security enhancement as per RFC 7636.
 If your IdP’s well-known endpoint indicates “S256” as value for “code_challenge_methods_supported”, the OIDC Module will automatically apply the PKCE feature.
 PKCE can be seen as a security add-on to the original OAuth protocol.
 It is generally recommended to use this feature to be better protected against hackers who try to get access to your app.
 * When authenticating APIs, it validates access tokens in one of two ways: